raspibolt/raspibolt/raspibolt/raspibolt_69_tor.md

   $ bitcoin-cli getpeerinfo | grep  local
   ```

-  :warning: If you still see your real public IP address listed, something is wrong as one of your peers are currently connected with you on clearnet.
+  :warning: If you still see your real public IP address listed, something is wrong as one or many of your peers are currently connected with you on clearnet.
 This means that you're effectively deanonymized.

 * If you're not going to configure LND at the moment, start the service as well.
 Otherwise you can skip this step.
   ```